AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 For example, if a regulation applies to cities above 100,000 population but not smaller cities, comparing health in cities of 99,000 people versus 101,000 people can show the regulation’s effects.

-**What They Found:** Greenstone and Hanna found that while India’s environmental regulations did reduce air pollution levels, the magnitude was modest.
-The air pollution policies were associated with a small decline in infant mortality (0.64%), though this estimate wasn’t statistically significant.

 **Strengths:**